 The Blue Chinese Salon (where Emperor Karl I signed his government’s surrender in 1918, effectively ending monarchy) and the Vieux Lacque Room (where Napoleon conducted meetings during his occupation) are all magnificent Rococo rooms to visit.

 Other incredible spaces to view include the Walnut Room, the dining room (also known as the Marie Antoinette Room), the Millions Room, and Franz Joseph’s Bedroom, where the emperor passed away in 1916.

-Additionally, there are over a thousand photographs to peruse throughout the museum, many of which depict items from the palace that are rarely or never on display inside this beautiful castle in Austria.
+Additionally, there are over a thousand photographs throughout the museum, many of which depict items from the palace that are rarely or never on display inside this beautiful castle in Austria.

 What is Schönbrunn Palace famous for?